 Larger museums such as the Shelburne in Burlington have set the lead.
-They announced their museum will remain closed through summer 2020.
-When it is safe to do so, the Shelburne will re-open - and so will the IPHS museum.
-Whether that will be this year or next year isn't yet known.
+They announced their museum will remain closed Summer/Fall 2020.
+When it is safe to do so, the Shelburne will re-open.
+Whether that will be late this year or early next year isn't yet known.

 Please check back regularly for updates which will be posted here, and displayed on the door of the museum.